-Strategy
+7.Strategy

-From Policy Framework to Action
+7.1 From Policy Framework to Action

-The importance of a groundwater policy framework and appropriate principles as a way of integrating regional and national groundwater policy and leading to action on the ground can be illustrated in the case New South Wales in Australia.
+The importance of a groundwater policy framework and appropriate principles as a way of integrating regional and national groundwater policy and leading to action on the ground can be illustrated in the framework development for New South Wales in Australia.

-Box E

-New South Wales (Australia) State Groundwater Policy Framework, 1997
+Box E: New South Wales (Australia) State Groundwater Policy

 There had been rapid development of groundwater since the early 1980s, initially for rural towns, industry and mining and more recently for high-value agriculture.
-Besides water allocation, land use planning, urban planning and environmental protection were seen as critical to the sustainable development of the resource.
+Besides water allocation, land-use planning, urban planning and environmental protection were seen as critical to the sustainable development of the resource.
 In 1997, the government of New South Wales released its State Groundwater Policy Framework, which was supported by three subsidiary policies on: (i) groundwater quality protection (ii) groundwater quantity management and (iii) groundwater-dependent ecosystems.
-Its guiding principles were a mix of the principles like those underpinning South Africa's National Water Act and unique groundwater principles as elaborated in 5.3.
+Its guiding principles were a mix of principles, like those underpinning South Africa's National Water Act and unique groundwater principles as elaborated in the chapter Objectives and Principles of this Strategy.